STARainZ/GNN-enhanced-EP-for-Turbo-MIMO/README.md

 - Matlab folder (preparing): for performing inference, i.e., iterative turbo receiving

 ## Steps to start
+0. Training and testing the uncoded GEPNet [3] may be helpful for getting started.
 1. Run Python codes to train network models, including training APP-based GEPNet, generating extrinsic training LLR datasets (saved in the 'dataset' subdirectory), and training EXT-GEPNet (see [1] and main.py to learn the three-step training in detail).
 2. Saved the models in the 'model' subdirectory.
 3. Run Matlab codes to perform EXT-GEPNet-based iterative turbo receiving with the pre-trained weights in the 'model' subdirectory.